pelican-plugins/i18n-subsites/README.md

 }
 ```

-You must also have the following in your pelican configuration
+You must also have the following in your Pelican configuration:

 ``` python
 JINJA_ENVIRONMENT = {